a2stuff/a2d/toolkits/LETK.md

 .byte       dirty_flag      Set when the control's value has changed.

-.byte       active_flag     Internal: Set when the IP in the control should blink.
+.byte       active_flag     Internal: Set when the caret in the control should blink.
-.byte       ip_pos          Internal: Position of the insertion point .byte       ip_flag         Internal: Set during the IP blink cycle while the IP is visible.
+.byte       caret_pos       Internal: Position of the caret.
+.byte       caret_flag      Internal: Set during the caret blink cycle while the caret is visible.
-.word       ip_counter      Internal: counter for the IP blink cycle.
+.word       caret_counter   Internal: counter for the caret blink cycle.
 ```

 ## Commands